lexfrei/Find-Pi-by-random/README.md

 #DESCRIPTION

-The number π is a mathematical constant, the ratio of a circle's circumference to its diameter, commonly approximated as 3.14159
+The number π is a mathematical constant, the ratio of a circle's circumference to its diameter, commonly approximated as 3.14159.

-This program makes the "shots" in the square and finds hits in relation to all the inscribed circle "shots"
+This program makes the "shots" in the square and finds hits in relation to all the inscribed circle "shots".

+This program was test from interview to Прогрэдис, Russian IT company.
+One my friend sends this to me: You have foursquare and inscribed circle, you have to do random shots to the foursquare and find Pi.

 #OPTIONS